vickyskarthik/DRL-Projects/README.md

 Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
 Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)

-Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip) Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
+Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)

+Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)

 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 Place the file in the DRLND GitHub repository, in the p1_navigation/ folder, and unzip (or decompress) the file.
-Instructions
+# Instructions
 Follow the instructions in Navigation.ipynb to get started with training your own agent!

 # Obtained Output
 ![Output](https://github.com/vickyskarthik/DRL-Projects/blob/master/banana_dqn.png)

-Environment solved in 430 episodes <br />
+Environment solved in 430 episodes
-Average Score: 13.00 <br />
+Average Score: 13.00
-Total Training time = 11.4 min<br />
+Total Training time = 11.4 minutes

 # Future Works
 So far the agent is trained only using DQN which can also be implemented using Double DQN and Pritorized Experience Replay and Dueling DQN to increase their performance.
+Also in this attempt the agent interacted with the environment but the agent can be trained using raw pixels from the environment as input.

 # Reference
 [1] Juliani, A., Berges, V., Vckay, E., Gao, Y., Henry, H., Mattar, M., Lange, D. (2018).
 Unity: A General Platform for Intelligent Agents. [arXiv preprint arXiv:1809.02627.] (https://github.com/Unity-Technologies/ml-agents)